 Carefully remove each muffin and place it on a large piece of wax paper.
 Using a fork, carefully loosen and raise one side and lift the muffin out.

 Arrange the muffins close together ready for glazing.
-This is just a preference.
+This is just a work preference.

 Dip each muffin into the orange glaze.
 I dip the bottom first then flip it with my fork and let the top soak up some glaze as well.